 Our Board Chair, Lowry Baldwin, is one of our founding members and is a non-independent, employee director.
-We also have a lead independent director, Chris Sullivan, with a defined role to serve as an effective and independent counterbalance to our Chair and our Chief Executive Officer.
+We also have a lead independent director, Chris Sullivan.
 The lead independent director's responsibilities include, among others, calling meetings of the independent directors, presiding over executive sessions of the independent directors, participating in the formulation of Board and committee agendas and, if requested by shareholders, ensuring that he is available, when appropriate, for consultation and direct communication.
 Our Board of Directors currently consists of eleven directors, eight of whom-Phillip Casey, Jay Cohen, Joseph Kadow, Barbara Matas, Sunita Parasuraman, Ellyn Shook, Chris Sullivan and Myron Williams-the Board determined qualify as independent directors under Nasdaq's corporate governance standards and applicable Securities and Exchange Commission ("SEC") rules.
-The independent members of our Board of Directors meet in executive session quarterly.
-We also have fully independent Audit, Compensation, and Nominating and Corporate Governance Committees along with governance practices that promote independent leadership and oversight.
+The Board of Directors has determined that director nominee Sathish Muthukrishnan will qualify as an independent director under Nasdaq's corporate governance standards and applicable SEC rules if elected to the Board at the Annual Meeting.